There Are No Mahayana Monasteries

 Introduction

-It has become all too common these days to refer to Buddhist monasteries (by which I mean established monastic communities with sufficient residents to maintain traditional Vinaya observance) by their cultural flair or the doctrinal views they follow.
+It has become all too common these days to refer to Buddhist monasteries (by which I mean established communities of monks or nuns that maintain traditional Vinaya observance) by their cultural flair or the doctrinal views they follow.
 We may call some monasteries “Tibetan”, or “Zen”, “Theravāda”, or even “Mahāyāna” or “Hīnayāna” (i.e. Śrāvakayāna).
 While it may seem to make sense, these labels create unnecessary barriers between monastics who are actually much closer spiritual siblings than it may appear.
 Moreover, they obscure an underlying truth about how so-called Mahāyāna monasteries function.

-Now, I am not saying that Tibetan monasteries are not Mahāyāna, because doctrinally speaking, they are.
+Now, I am not saying that Tibetan monasteries are not Mahāyāna, because doctrinally speaking, they certainly are.
 However, when we examine what we call “Mahāyāna” monasteries we discover something quite surprising to many: they are, institutionally speaking, Śrāvaka communities that happen to study and practice based on Mahāyāna literature.
-The daily activities, ethical rules, and community structures that define monastic life remain obviously Śrāvaka, regardless of which sūtras are studied or which philosophical positions are the focus.
+The daily activities, ethical rules, and community structures that define monastic life remain fundamentally Śrāvaka, regardless of which sūtras are studied or which philosophical positions are emphasised.

-Nevertheless, for them it is precisely these doctrinal elements that identify them as Mahāyāna, while the institutional affiliation remains secondary.
-This distinction between the institutional and doctrinal layers is the focal point of this article—by understanding these, the question of whether there really are Mahāyāna monasteries becomes simply a matter of which layer one is asking the question about.
+Nevertheless, for these communities it is precisely these doctrinal elements that identify them as Mahāyāna, while the institutional affiliation remains largely unrecognised or considered secondary.
+This distinction between institutional and doctrinal layers is the focal point of this article—by understanding these categories, the question of whether there really are Mahāyāna monasteries becomes simply a matter of which layer one is addressing.

-Therefore, I believe that understanding this relationship could change how Buddhist communities relate to each other, potentially bridging these sectarian divides that exist out of misunderstanding.
-Thus, in the following sections I will touch on these practical questions of ordination recognition, institutional cooperation, and the very survival of Mahāyāna Buddhism in the modern world.
+Therefore, I believe that understanding this relationship could fundamentally change how Buddhist communities relate to each other, potentially bridging sectarian divides that exist primarily out of misunderstanding rather than genuine incompatibility.
+In the following sections, I will examine these practical questions of ordination recognition, institutional cooperation, and the very survival of both Mahāyāna and Buddhism as a whole in the modern world—demonstrating that cooperation between these traditions is not merely beneficial, but essential.

 Why Tibetan Monastics Are Śrāvaka